ForeverSc/web-demuxer/README.md

 Parameters:
 - `start`: The start time for reading, in seconds, defaults to 0, reading packets from the beginning.
 - `end`: The end time for reading, in seconds, defaults to 0, reading until the end of the file.
 - `streamType`: The type of media stream, defaults to 0, which is the video stream.
+1 is audio stream.
+See `AVMediaType` for more details.
 - `streamIndex`: The index of the media stream, defaults to -1, which is to automatically select.

 ```typescript